Combinatorial approach to Mathieu and Lam\'e equations: Conclusion

 In this paper we do not discuss the combinatorial connection to the eigenfunctions: the Mathieu function and Lam\'{e} function/polynomial.
-There are examples where a full combinatorial approach to the eigenvalue and eigenstate exists.
-The Calogero-Sutherland model is a famous example, see a very recent discussion in \cite{wxy1107}, and relevant references therein.
+There are examples for some integrable models a full combinatorial approach to the eigenvalue and eigenstate exists.
+The Calogero-Sutherland model is a famous example, see a recent discussion in Ref.~\onlinecite{wxy1107}, and relevant references therein.
 In fact, the Calogero-Sutherland model is the trigonometric limit of the elliptic Calogero-Moser model.
-In another recent paper\cite{at1105}, it is argued that the AGT relation with full surface operator, in the semiclassical limit $\epsilon_2\to0$, gives the eigenfunction of the corresponding quantized Hamiltonian.
-See also\cite{mt1106}.
+It is argued that in the context of Alday-Gaiotto-Tachikawa(AGT) relation \cite{agt}, the instanton partition function of gauge theory with full surface operator, in the semiclassical limit $\epsilon_2\to0$, gives the eigenfunction of the corresponding quantum integrable model \cite{at1005, mt1006}.
 This maybe helpful for an explicit combinatorial construction of the eigenfunction.

-While the basic tools of the paper, such as Seiberg-Witten theory, instanton calculation, have been extensively studied by mathematical physicists and have a solid mathematical foundation, the knowledge in this field is still expanding.
-Some points of our results lack rigorous mathematical proof.
-This includes the general form of $D_n(u,\p_u)$ conjectured in\cite{He3}(however see the Appendix (\ref{append4})), the puzzling factors $(i\pi)^{-1}$ and $k^{'}(\pi)^{-1}$, the convergence of the eigenvalue expansions, the precise meaning of the potential $\mathcal {F}$ for the equations, the relation to Langmann's method.
-We hope to clarify some of them in the future.
-Therefore, we do not present a mathematically rigorous treatment of the Mathieu and Lam\'{e} equation in this single paper, but just to show how the quantum field theories are related to these classical differential equation theory and can be used to obtain some results of them.
+While the basic tools of the paper, such as the Seiberg-Witten theory, instanton calculation, have been extensively studied by mathematical physicists and have a solid mathematical foundation, some points of our results lack rigorous mathematical proof.
+This includes the precise meaning of the potential $\mathcal {F}$ for the differential equations, the relation between the instanton method and Langmann's method.
+Another unsatisfying point is about the puzzling factors $(i\pi)^{-1}$ and $k^{'}(\pi)^{-1}$ in the relations (\ref{monomag}) and (\ref{monodyon}).
+In our paper Ref.~\onlinecite{wh2014} we use a different method to study the asymptotic expansions for the eigenvalue of Schr\"{o}dinger operator with elliptic potentials, including a new example of the ellipsoidal wave equation, find the same factors are needed to define the Floquet exponent in order to produce asymptotic expansions consistent with known results.
+These results suggest that the Floquet theory for doubly-periodic elliptic potentials requires a new treatment unrecorded in conventional Floquet theory.
+Therefore, we do not present a mathematically rigorous treatment of the Mathieu and the Lam\'{e} equations in this single paper, but just to show how the quantum field theories are related to these classical differential equations and can be used to obtain some consistent results of them.
+We hope to clarify some of the points in the future.